 many nursing home residents suffer urinary tract infections (UTIs) due to neglect or mistreatment by incompetent staff members Many elders are highly susceptible to UTIs due to their compromised immune systems.
 As a result, doctors often prescribe a catheter to assist them in urinating.
-Unfortunately, the Monticello elder abuse attorneys at Rosenfeld Injury Lawyers have represented many nursing home victims who have suffered urinary tract infections due to poor hygiene, insufficient care, and unsanitary conditions.
+Unfortunately, the Monticello elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many nursing home victims who have suffered urinary tract infections due to poor hygiene, insufficient care, and unsanitary conditions.

 Many family members are unaware that their loved one is suffering from a urinary tract infection until it causes life-threatening conditions.
 The most common signs and indicators include:

 - An intense burning sensation during urination

 - Frequently passing only minimal amounts of urine while voiding

 Piatt County Nursing Home

 Piatt County nursing home is a County Government owned 100-certified bed Medicare/Medicaid-participating facility providing services to residents of Monticello and Piatt County, Illinois.
 The facility is located at:

 The government-owned facility provides services which include around the clock skilled nursing care for both long term and short term patients, assisted living, Alzheimer’s and dementia care, wound care, and respite care.
 The home offers physical, occupational and speech therapies along with in-house lab and in-house x-ray services.

 On an annual basis, state and federal government agencies routinely update their nursing home databases in an effort to provide families a comparative tool when placing a loved one in a nursing home.
 The updated information is posted on numerous websites including Medicare.gov.